RINEARN/exevalator/README.md

 <a id="how-to-use-java"></a>
 ### How to Use in Java

-In "java" folder, the Java implementation version of Exevalator, various example code, and [README for using in Java](./java/README.md) are locating.
-Most simple example code is "Example1.java", which computes the value of a simple expression "1.2 + 3.4" as follows:
+In the "java" folder, you'll find the Java implementation of Exevalator, various example codes, and a [README for using in Java](./java/README.md).
+The simplest example code is "Example1.java", which computes the value of the expression "1.2 + 3.4" as follows:

 	(in java/Example1.java)